withastro/docs/CONTRIBUTING.md

 ## Making PRs (pull requests)

 Contributions to the documentation site are made by editing the docs repo code.
-You can do this directly on GitHub.com or by creating a copy of the repository locally, and making your changes there.
+You can do this directly on GitHub.com or by creating a copy of the repository locally, making your changes there, and contributing back to our repository.

 **Important Note re: Internationalization (i18n)**